 - schools to prepare the external validation submission and school determined next steps in the self-assessment process

-- Directors, Public Schools NSW to review and affirm the external validation submission
+- Directors, Educational Leadership to review and affirm the external validation submission

-Implementation guidelines for external validation with attached appendices including external validation using SPaRO, timeline for schools participating in external validation, sample executive summary and panel report, and panel checklist can be found on the School excellence page of the department's Policy library.
+School Excellence implementation guidelines – External validation (PDF 795 KB) with attached appendices including external validation using SPaRO, timeline for schools participating in external validation, sample executive summary and panel report, and panel checklist can be found on the School Excellence page of the department's Policy library.

 Ongoing self-assessment supports school improvement by ensuring critical and timely assessment of progress and achievement on performance.
 It prompts schools to regularly reflect on activities and the impact of improvement strategies to sustain growth in student learning.